../../../175pxls.gif (78 bytes)

 (WT/DS265/AB/R, WT/DS266/AB/R, WT/DS283/AB/R)

 The principle of estoppel has never been applied by the Appellate Body.
 Moreover, the notion of estoppel, as advanced by the European Communities, would appear to inhibit the ability of WTO Members to initiate a WTO dispute settlement proceeding.
-We see little in the DSU that explicitly limits the rights of WTO Members to bring an action; WTO Members must exercise their “judgement as to whether action under these procedures would be fruitful”, by virtue of Article 3.7 of the DSU, and they must engage in dispute settlement procedures in good faith, by virtue of Article 3.10 of the DSU.
+We see little in the DSU that explicitly limits the rights of WTO Members to bring an action; WTO Members must exercise their “judgment as to whether action under these procedures would be fruitful”, by virtue of Article 3.7 of the DSU, and they must engage in dispute settlement procedures in good faith, by virtue of Article 3.10 of the DSU.
 This latter obligation covers, in our view, the entire spectrum of dispute settlement, from the point of initiation of a case through implementation.
 Thus, even assuming arguendo that the principle of estoppel could apply in the WTO, its application would fall within these narrow parameters set out in the DSU.

 The texts reproduced here do not have the legal standing of the original documents which are entrusted and kept at the WTO Secretariat in Geneva.